-Although a native of Michigan (magna cum laude graduate of Western Michigan University, English and Environmental Studies), Heather previously worked for the Audubon Society of Portland as Membership and Development Coordinator and Editor of their member publication, The Warbler.
-Her work experience also includes teaching at a Waldorf high school, serving as an environmental consultant on the Kalamazoo River, and project management at the University of Michigan’s College of Engineering.
+Although a native of Michigan (magna cum laude graduate of Western Michigan University, English and Environmental Studies), Heather previously worked for the Audubon Society of Portland.
+Her work experience also includes teaching at a Waldorf high school, serving as an environmental consultant on the Kalamazoo River, and as a project manager at the University of Michigan’s College of Engineering.

 Maura is new to the world of birding and conservation, but is a passionate Michigander and enjoys exploring and learning new things about our great state.
 Before joining the Michigan Audubon team, Maura developed an interest in nonprofit and volunteer management as the program manager for the Mentoring to Access AmeriCorps Program, which focused on college readiness for youth across Michigan.
 Prior to this, she worked with a youth violence prevention program in Detroit.
 She received her Bachelor’s Degree from the University of Michigan in Cultural Anthropology.
 In her free time, Maura enjoys traveling, dancing to great music, and brushing up on current events.